The Ultimate Guide to Crafting a Winning Security Guard Resume in NYC

 Standard headings (Summary, Skills, Experience, Training, Education)

-Example:“Entry-level Security Guard candidate with strong customer service and calm communication under pressure.
+“Entry-level Security Guard candidate with strong customer service skills and a calm demeanor under pressure.
 Trained in access control basics, patrol mindset, and incident documentation.
 Reliable, punctual, and committed to de-escalation-first responses and clear reporting.”

-Use keywords that show you understand the job function, even if you haven’t held the title yet:
+In this section, use keywords that demonstrate your understanding of the job function, even if you haven’t held the title yet.
+Consider including:

 Access control, visitor management, ID verification